kohlerpg/kohlerpg.github.io/_pages/now.md

 ## Music
 - Been listening to some of my recent purchases from records store day.
 Not sure why it takes me so long to actually listen to them.
 Here's what I have been listening to
-  - <a href="https://www.discogs.com/release/37105422-My-Life-With-The-Thrill-Kill-Kult-Sinister-Whisperz-The-Wax-Trax-Remixes">My Life With The Thrill Kill Kult – Sinister Whisperz The Wax Trax!
+  - <a href="https://www.discogs.com/release/37105422-My-Life-With-The-Thrill-Kill-Kult-Sinister-Whisperz-The-Wax-Trax-Remixes">My Life With The Thrill Kill Kult Sinister Whisperz The Wax Trax!
 Remixes</a>
-  -<a href="https://www.discogs.com/release/37106571-Jurassic-5-Quality-Control">Quality Control - Jurrasic 5</a>
+  -<a href="https://www.discogs.com/release/37106571-Jurassic-5-Quality-Control">Quality Control Jurrasic 5</a>
-  -<a href="https://www.discogs.com/release/37097178-Various-Panama-Latin-Treasures-">Panama Latin Treasures - Various</a>
+  -<a href="https://www.discogs.com/release/37097178-Various-Panama-Latin-Treasures-">Panama Latin Treasures Various Artists</a>

 ## Watching
 <p>Just finished watching all seasons of  <a href="https://www.imdb.com/title/tt1830617/">Grimm</a>.
 Have started watching <a href="https://www.imdb.com/title/tt0187636/"> Farscape</a>.  </p>